castle-engine/castle-engine/tools/build-tool/data/external_libraries/i386-win32/README.txt

 - libpng, zlib, freetype: http://gnuwin32.sourceforge.net/ .
   - libpng depends on zlib.
   - freetype depends on zlib.
-    It was renamed from freetype6.dll to freetype-6.dll, to follow name in FPC unit packages/fcl-image/src/freetypeh.pp.

 - OpenAL: as installed by Creative's OpenAL Windows installer, from http://www.openal.org/downloads.html